iamruicarvalho/LDTS-Snake-Game/README.md

 ### PLANNED FEATURES

->We thought of implementing a multiplayer mode, in order to have a battle between 2 different players, and a pauseMenu for pausing the game, with options to resume or to go back to the mainMenu.
+> We thought of implementing a multiplayer mode, in order to have a battle between 2 different players, and a pauseMenu for pausing the game, with options to resume or to go back to the mainMenu.
-However, none of these features were implemented because we were running out of time.
+Unfortunately, none of these features were implemented because we were running out of time.

 # 1.
 ##  DESIGN

-### Problem in Context:
+### Problem in Context

-The main problem we encountered was to find a way to structure the classes so that it would be easier to read and understand.
+The main problem we faced was to find a way to structure the classes so that it would be easier to read and understand the code.

-### -The Pattern
+### The Pattern
 The main pattern we use as our architectural pattern was the MVC PATTERN (model-view-control pattern).
-This pattern is used to separate an application into three main groups of components: Models, Views, and Controllers(creating a more organized structure).
+This pattern is used to separate an application into three main groups of components: Models, Views, and Controllers (creating a more organized structure).
 Widely used for developing GUI and web applications.

-### -Implementation
+### Implementation
 ![Model-View-Controller design](/Images_Source/what-is-mvc-design-pattern_cleanup.jpg "MVC")

-### -Consequences
+### Consequences

 The use of the State Pattern in the current design allows the following benefits:

-• Modification Don’t Affect The Entire Model
+• Modifications Do Not Affect The Entire Model
 • Faster Development Process
-• Faster Development Process

 # 2.
 ##  DESIGN

-### Problem in Context:
+### Problem in Context
 We needed to use the same methods in different states, both of the game and the mainMenu, needing them to be using the same structure of algorithm.

-### -The Pattern
+### The Pattern
-TEMPLATE PATTERN is used to define an algorithm as a skeleton of operations and leave the details to be implemented by the classes that use it.
+The TEMPLATE PATTERN is used to define an algorithm as a skeleton of operations and leave the details to be implemented by the classes that use them.
 The overall structure and sequence of the algorithm are preserved by the core skeleton.

-### -Implementation
+### Implementation
 ![Template Pattern](/Images_Source/LDTS_4.png "Template Pattern")

-### -Consequences
+### Consequences
-• Allows for the possibility to reuse the same algorithm in different instances of the program making only slight changes to fit the context in which we needed it.
+• Allows for the possibility of reusing the same algorithm in different instances of the program making only slight changes to fit the context in which we needed it.

 # 3.
 ##  DESIGN

-### Problem in Context:
+### Problem in Context
-As we thought in the beginning of the project, we will try to have different states, such as game state, mainMenu state and controls mainMenu state.
+As we thought in the beginning of the project, we will try to have different states, such as game state, mainMenu state and controlsMenu state.

-### -The Pattern
+### The Pattern
 The second pattern we decided to use was the STATE PATTERN.
 This is a behavioral design pattern that lets an object alter its behavior depending on its state.

-### -Implementation
+### Implementation
-We haven't implemented it yet, but it will be used in order to have multiple menus, also not implemented in the UML diagram.
+<<falta implementar isto e colocar no uml>>

-### -Consequences
+### Consequences
-• A better organization of the different screen the player will be seeing, providing an easier way of modifying a view (screen) if needed
+• A better organization of the different screens the player will be seeing, providing an easier way of modifying a view (screen) if needed.
 • Single Responsibility Principle.
 The code related to each state are in separate classes
 • Open/Closed Principle.
 We can introduce new states without changing existing state classes